Willesden East

 Map that gives each named seat and any constant electoral success for national (Westminster) elections for Middlesex, 1955 to 1974.

 Willesden East (/wɪlzdən/) was a constituency in Middlesex adjoining the County of London and forming part of the London conurbation, in London itself from 1965.
 It returned one member to the House of Commons of the UK Parliament 1918 – 1974.

 The outcome of the seat was a bellwether of the national outcome from 1931 until its abolition.
 Before 1945 the seats electorate had not elected any Labour candidate, however had sided overall with the Liberal candidate once, in 1923, in a by-election.

 Boundaries

 1918–1950: The Urban District of Willesden wards of Brondesbury Park, Cricklewood, Kensal Rise, Mid Kilburn, North Kilburn, and South Kilburn.

 1950–1974: The Municipal Borough of Willesden wards of Brondesbury Park, Carlton, Cricklewood, Kilburn, Mapesbury, and Neasden.

+In 1966, 10.8% of the constituency was born in the New Commonwealth.